 Once you know which sources of hidden sugars you’re going to reduce/eliminate, go grocery shopping!
 Purchase naturally sweet foods such as fresh or dried fruits, and try to find low-sugar or no-sugar alternatives to your favorite items.

 Another easy way to limit the amount of hidden sugars in your diet is to make your own food at home.
 Although some recipes may still call for some added sugar, it’s likely that you’ll end up using far less than a food company.
+They have to use the amount of added sugar that will make thousands or millions of peoples’ tastebuds happy, which usually ends up making those products excessively sweet.
+When you cook at home, you get to adjust sweetness to YOUR taste!

 Need some recipe inspiration?